mirage/mirage-www/tmpl/blog/mirage-3.0-released.md

 ### Solo5

 MirageOS 3.0.0 is the first release that integrates the solo5 targets, `virtio` and `ukvm`, fully with the `mirage` front-end tool.
 Now you can `mirage configure -t ukvm`, build a unikernel, and run directly with the generated `ukvm-bin`!
-We've updated the "hello world" tutorial to reflect our excitement about `ukvm` -- the `ukvm` target is considerably easier to interface with and configure than `xen` was, and for a lot of users this will be a clearer path toward building and running proper unikernels.
+We've updated the "hello world" tutorial to reflect our excitement about `ukvm` -- the `ukvm` target is considerably easier to interface with and configure than `xen` was, and for a lot of users this will be a clearer path toward operational deployment of unikernels.

 For a lot more information on the Solo5 targets, see [the earlier blog post announcing solo5](/tmpl/blog/introducing-solo5), [Unikernel Monitors: Extending Minimalism Outside of the Box](https://www.usenix.org/conference/hotcloud16/workshop-program/presentation/williams), and [the very readable solo5 repository README](https://github.com/solo5/solo5/tree/master/README.md).
 It's also possible to [run solo5 unikernels on FreeBSD via bhyve](https://hannes.nqsb.io/Posts/Solo5).